creditkarma/dynamic-config/docs/config-resolution.md

 * `_source` - The name of the resolver to process the key.
 * `_key` - A string to ask the resolver for.
+* `_altKey` - A string incase of the original _key is not resolved/configured in the source
 * `_default` - A default value for the case that placeholder resolution fails.
 Default values are ignored for resolvers that are registered as 'secret' stores.
 * `_type` - Indicates how to try to parse this value.
 If no type is provided then the raw value returned from the source is used (usually a string).
 This value is given to the underlying resolver to make decisions.
 Some resolvers (as is the case with included Consul and Vault resolvers) may choose to ignore the `_type` property.
 * `_nullable` - Indicates that the value may be missing.
 In this case if someone calls `get` for a nullable key `null` will be returned as the expected value of the key.
 Usually if they value is not found an error is raised.